wxtiles/wxtiles.github.io/getting-started/index.md

 ##Getting tiles

-This is a URL of a tile.
+This is a URL of a tile:
 ```
 http://api.wxtiles.com/wxtiles/tile/noaa-mrms-us-lightning-probability/Next30min/2016-07-05T01:14:36Z/0/7/38/78.png
 ```